madprops/huebot/README.md

 >subject

-Used to change the tv (or image, or radio, if specified), using the generated search string.
+Used to change the tv (or image, or radio, if specified) using a subject.

->subjectlist
+The search string used to find media is made from the subject name, a random keyword, and a random word from words.json

+For instance if subject music has "the beatles", and "pink floyd":

+A search string could be "music pink floyd earth"

+>subjectkeywords

-Shows the list of a subject.
+Shows the keywords of a subject.

-For instance ".subjectlist music" will show "the beatles, pink floyd".
+For instance ".subjectkeywords music" may show "the beatles, pink floyd".

->subjectlistremove
+Can be filtered with an argument.

+>subjectkeywordsadd

+Adds a keyword to a subject's keywords list.

+".subjectkeywordsadd music the beatles".

+>subjectkeywordsremove

-Removes an item from a subject list.
+Removes an item from a subject's keywords list.

-".subjectlistremove music the beatles".
+".subjectkeywordsremove music the beatles".

 >subjects